FINANCIAL AID OFFICE

 JOB REFERRAL FORM

-Students must present their supervisors with Student/Employer Contract before they may begin to work.
-New contracts are issued each academic year.
-The signed white copy of the contract must be returned to the office before the student is placed on the payroll.
-The contract indicates the amount of the award, the maximum hours the student may work, and the beginning and end dates of the assignment.
-The student may work until the last day as indicated on the contract, or until the last day that the amount of the award is exhausted.
+Students must present their supervisors with Student/Employer Acknowledgement before they may begin to work.
+New acknowledgements are issued each academic year.
+The signed white copy of the acknowledgement must be returned to the office before the student is placed on the payroll.
+The acknowledgement indicates the amount of the award, the maximum hours the student may work, and the beginning and end dates of the assignment.
+The student may work until the last day as indicated on the acknowledgement or until the last day that the amount of the award is exhausted.
 Students will not be paid for hours worked in excess of the award.
 At certain times the work-study coordinators may have additional discretionary monies are available and the student has remaining need.

 The supervisor must enter the total hours worked by the student on a daily basis.
 Most pay cycles are based on two week intervals (refer to paycard).
 All hours worked during one cycle are reported on one timesheet.Hours must be entered in ¼ hour interval i.e. 3 hours, 3 ¼ hours, 3 ½.
 Any changes to the timesheet must be initialed by the supervisor.
 Students who work six consecutive hours must take an unpaid half hour break.
 Therefore, a student who works from 9AM to 4PM would take half hour break and report 6 ½ hours worked.